tehw0lf/airbash/README.md

 ## Contributing

 Contributions are very welcome, especially additional modules to be able to crack more default keys.
+A template module is [included](https://github.com/tehw0lf/airbash/blob/master/modules/template.sh) in modules/. `crackdefault.sh` contains a template elif statement to include the new module.

 If you want to contribute, make sure your code is licensed under the MIT License (like this project).
 When contributing shell code, please make sure it is POSIX-compliant.